devopsies/jenkins/README.md

 sudo cat /var/lib/jenkins/secrets/initialAdminPassword
 ```

-Exit the VM's SSH session, visit the VM's IP address http://192.168.20.2:8080 in your web browser and paste the password to get access to Jenkins' web interface.
+Exit the VM's SSH session, visit your localhost on port `8080` in your web browser and paste the password to get access to Jenkins' web interface.
+Chose to install the suggested plugins.